We are keen to hear the opinions of local people, organisations and businesses before we make a decision on a planning application.

 We are committed to involving everyone in the Borough in the planning process.
 If you have difficultly reviewing the planning documents we will assist you to ensure your voice is heard.
 Telephone 020 8891 1411 for more information.

 You can support, object to or make a general comment about an application.
 Representations submitted via online will be published and will be available to view on our website, usually within 48 hours.
-Representations received via email or post may not be published on our website until a decision has been made.
+Representations received via email or post may not be published on our website.

 If you are making an objection we can only take into account valid reasons to object.
 These are known as 'material planning considerations'.
 Before making an objection you should check that your objection is valid.

 If you have been notified of a ‘prior approval’ application, before submitting your representation, you should check what factors can be taken into account, as these are more limited than full planning applications.

 You will also need to apply to speak at the specific meeting.

 Find the application by searching below

 Once you have found the application, click the ‘Make a comment’ button.

 Send your comments to:

 London Borough of Richmond upon Thames